xapix-io/axel-f/README.md

 # Operators

-Any expressions can be used as a operand for any operator. axel-f has the same operator precedence as in Excel.
+Any expression can be used as an operand for any operator. axel-f has the same operator precedence as in Excel.
 To change a precendence of operators you can use round brackets (`(2+2)*2` => 8)

 ## Unary